 It’s time for your organization to invest in public sector recruitment software.
 But which one should you purchase?
-This best recruitment software review will help you decide.
+This review of these recruiting software examples will help you decide.

 - How software can improve your entire recruiting process